zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

     * Run python3 protein.py
     * new file will be created called gene_info
   * Use this code to insert data into gene_info table
-    * mysqlimport database_Name protein_info -L
+    * mysqlimport database_Name gene_info -L

 ## File Descriptions
 ### Data Aggregation/Preprocessing
 * **genbankParse.py **  - Used to retreive genbank file and sequence and parse genbank file
 * **parsecodingseq.py ** - Used to parse the genes.list file (create from genbankParse.py file)
-* **protein.py ** - Used to retreive protein information for valid gene names in Chlamydia trachomatis
+* **geneInfo.py ** - Used to retreive protein information for valid gene names in Chlamydia trachomatis
 * **phiSITEFilterResults.py ** Filter result of phiSITE PromoterHunter tool with sequences from coding_sequence table